 - Develop a collaborative working relationship with local elected officials, partner nonprofit organizations, and local jurisdictions in Silicon Valley.

-- Recruit and manage interns working in support of the technology and innovation policy portfolio.
+- Recruit and manage interns working in support of the education policy portfolio.

 - Represent the Leadership Group at public and private forums including conferences, press conferences, hearings and receptions.

-- Experience in program management, budgeting and implementation.
+- Experience in program management, fund development, budgeting and implementation